coleifer/peewee/docs/peewee/playhouse.rst

 .. note:: Always call :py:meth:`SelectQuery.iterator` when using server-side cursors.

-**To make all of this nicer**, there is a helper function :py:func:`ServerSide` which will do all this for you:
+**To make this nicer**, there is a helper function :py:func:`ServerSide`:

 .. code-block:: python

     large_query = PageView.select()  # Build query normally.

+    # Iterate over large query inside a transaction.
     for page_view in ServerSide(large_query):
         # do some interesting analysis here.
         pass

+    # Server-side resources are released.

 postgres_ext API notes